Knowing a primary source when you see one

 Online Primary Source Collections for the History of Science lists digital collections at Harvard and beyond by topic

-Google Book Search, HathiTrust Digital Library and Internet Archives offer books and periodicals digitized from numerous libraries.
+HathiTrust Digital Library and the Internet Archive offer books and periodicals digitized from numerous libraries.
 Only out-of-copyright, generally post-1923, books are fully viewable.
-Each of these three digital libraries allows searching full text over their entire collections.
+Each of these digital libraries allows searching full text over their entire collections.

-HathiTrust Digital Library is a vast digital library of books an dperiodicals.
-Full text searchs can be limited by standard Subjetc term (as usd in HOOLIS) or by aiuthor or til=tle (useful for periodicals).
-Many post-1925 out-of-copyright books, especially government documents, are full text viewable.
-You can search within copyright books to see what page your search term is on.
+HathiTrust Digital Library is a vast digital library of books and periodicals.
+Full text searches can be limited by standard Subject term (as used in HOLLIS) or by author or title (useful for periodicals).
+Many post-1925 out-of-copyright books, especially government documents, can be viewed in full text (in addition to the out of copyright material).
+You can search within copyrighted books to see what page your search term is on.

 The Online Books Page arranges electronic texts by Library of Congress call numbers and is searchable (but not full text searchable).
 Includes books not in Google Books, HathiTrust, or Internet Archive.
 Has many other useful features.